 + PRC02 | Making a DevOps Transformation

-In this pre-conference seminar we will help you understand the role that the DevOps movement is playng in helping organizations to meet these demands and innovate in new and faster ways.
-We will evaluate how people, processes, and technologies fit into this transformation and will spend a significant portion of the day looking at live demonstrations showcasing both Microsoft and non-Microsoft technologies working together to help you attain these benefits.
+In this pre-conference seminar we will help you understand the role that the DevOps movement is playing in helping organizations to meet today’s demands and innovate in new and faster ways.
+We will evaluate how people, processes, and technologies fit into this transformation and spend a significant portion of the day showcasing live demonstrations of Microsoft technologies and highlighting interoperability with non-Microsoft technologies to help you attain these benefits.
 Kurt Bittner, Principal Analyst with Forrester Research, joins this session to share his observations and insights about this transformation.

 This pre-conference seminar covers four major aspects of the DevOps process:

 Plan – We will look at People, Process, and Product and each individual role during the DevOps transformation.
-We will define the roles of developers, operations and other groups included in the application lifecycle and how to get to ship a product or feature by breaking down barriers between teams and through better collaboration.
+We will define development, operations and other group's roles included in the application lifecycle and how to get to ship a product or feature by breaking down barriers between teams and through better collaboration.

 Develop – We will see how infrastructure as code is one crucial foundation of DevOps which allows you to more effectively manage the changes to your applications and environments.
 We will show you how to make shipping a feature something you check off every time you finish your work.